8 Easy Steps to Find Your Niche In 10 Minutes or Less

 8. Market Your Niche

 Another way to leverage yourself and your business further is by giving a TEDx talk about your niche.
 TEDx talks reach thousands of people and are one of the most popular forums for getting your ideas out into the world.
+A TED Talk coach can guide you through the process.

 Other Common Niche Questions: